View Other Content

 1956 - Left-back Brian Kettle was born in Prescot.
 He signed for the reds in May 1973 but only made four senior appearances as his route to the first-team was blocked first by Alec Lindsay, then Joey Jones and Alan Kennedy, and he moved to Wigan Athletic in August 1980.

 1983 – Former Finnish reserves striker Daniel Sjölund was born in Marieham.
-He never made the first-team after arriving Anfield from West Ham United in November 2000 as part of the deal that took Rigobert Song in the opposite direction, and moved to Swedish side Djurgårdens IF in January 2004.
+He never made the first-team after arriving Anfield from West Ham United in November 2000 as part of the deal that took Rigobert Song in the opposite direction, moving on to Swedish side Djurgårdens IF in January 2004.

 1993 - Midfielder Craig Roddan was born in Fazakerley.
-He joined the Academy from Wigan Athletic in 2007, and was released in the summer of 2014.
+He joined the Academy from Wigan Athletic in 2007, but was released in the summer of 2014.

 An eventful friendly for Don

 1925 - Scottish left-back Donald Mackinlay scored and then replaced Elisha Scott in goal after he was injured at Anfield against Aberdeen.
 The game ended 1-1.

 1944 - Cyril Done netted a treble, including a penalty, as we beat Everton 4-2 in a Wartime League match at Anfield, with Stan Polk also on target.

 1893 - We also beat the Blues in the Liverpool Senior Cup Final at Goodison Park, with Tom Wyllie bagging the only goal of the game in front of just 10,000 at Bootle’s ground on Hawthorne Road.
 This was the first ever meeting between the two sides.
 Some things never change as Everton were denied a penalty and protested a number of decisions made by referee Herbie Arthur, with the ceremony to award the trophy and winners’ medals minted by Bovril having to be abandoned.

 Mixed fortunes against the other Blues